abdullahirfan5/Digital-Logic-Labs/lab 3/lab 3/README.md

-Programmed a De1-SoC FPGA board to serve as a graphics card for lab 4.
+Programmed a De1-SoC FPGA board to be able to render graphics through a VGA cable for lab 4.